-To generate a generic report, you don’t need to sign up to GTmetrix tool.
+To generate a generic report, you don’t need to sign up for to GTmetrix tool.
 After accessing to GTmetrix tool, you can start testing your website by entering your site’s URL and selecting the Analyze button.
 The tool will generate your overall site’s performance, page speed time, total page size, requests, etc.

 As you keep scrolling down the page, you will get access to more detailed test results like the image above.
-However, you may register for an account to access to the advanced results.
+However, you may register for an account to access the advanced results.
 Once you are done with testing, you will get a solid idea of your website’s performance.
 Based on the report, you can find out the lacks and make a plan to optimize WordPress site speed.

 Pingdom tool offers web performance management and uptime monitoring services.
-The Sweden based company is one of the most popular performance testing tools, especially for WordPress website.
-Pingdom allows the users to test their website speed from five different locations.
+The Sweden based company is one of the most popular performance testing tools, especially for the WordPress website.
+Pingdom allows users to test their website speed from five different locations.

-To run a performance test, go to Pingdom tool, enter your URL and select “Start Test”.
+To run a performance test, go to the Pingdom tool, enter your URL and select “Start Test”.
 The tool will provide you with a more detailed report of your content, CSS and JS file, and media file sizes.
 Thankfully, Pingdom shows the exact size rather than just showing the percentages of the components.
 If you don’t have too much time to analyze the report, you can download it to interpret the results in the future.

 6 indefectible Ways Optimize WordPress Site Speed

 By now, you have realized why a speedy website is important.
-Additionally, you have figured out your current website’s performance and the weaknesses.
+Additionally, you have figured out your current website’s performance and weaknesses.
 It’s finally time to know how to optimize WordPress site speed.
 Below I have detailed 6 effective methods you can use to speed up your website.
 The following methods will help you load your site faster and perform smoothly.
 The more of the strategies you apply, the better your site’s performance is likely to be.